Difference Between Amish and Quakers

 Place of individualIndividuality is denied here.The worth of individual life has been emphasized.

-The Clergy and the CodeEach Amish church district has a bishop, two or four preachers and an elder.
-They are governed by unwritten rules (Ordnung).Quakers don’t have any church hierarchy and they don’t use honorific titles like ‘Your Lordship’.
+The Clergy and the CodeEach Amish church district has a bishop, two or four preachers, and an elder.
+They are governed by unwritten rules (Ordnung).Quakers don’t have any church hierarchy and don’t use honorific titles like ‘Your Lordship.’

-LifestyleAmish people lead a traditional life and strictly avoid using modern technology except for the welfare of the community.Quakers do not see technology as in confrontation with their beliefs.
+LifestyleAmish people lead a traditional life and strictly avoid using modern technology except for the community’s welfare.Quakers do not see technology as in confrontation with their beliefs.
 They see the world as changing for the betterment of human lives.

 Who are Amish?

-Amish is a Christian Mennonite sect of North America which was recently recognised as the fastest-growing community.
-They are the followers of a Swiss Mennonite Jakob Amman.
+Amish is a Christian Mennonite sect of North America recently recognized as the fastest-growing community.
+They are the followers of a Swiss Mennonite, Jakob Amman.

-Amish stay away from any kind of confrontation and work harmoniously with nature.
-They keep themselves away from the world but do engage with other people when needed.
+Amish, stay away from any confrontation, and work harmoniously with nature.
+They keep themselves away from the world but engage with others when needed.

-They live in rural settings and do farming for a living but sometimes produce handicrafts also.
+They live in rural settings and do farming for a living but sometimes produce handicrafts.
 They avoid any technical advancement of the modern world like mobile phones, radio or T.V. and even electricity.

-Their horse carriages and 18th century-styled clothes are world-famous.
-Generally, women do household chores and take care of children while men work in the field.
+Their horse carriages and 18th-century-styled clothes are world-famous.
+Generally, women do household chores and care for children while men work in the field.

-Education is given up to 14 years of age and then young boys learn practical works to earn a living.
+Education is given up to 14 years of age, and then young boys learn practical work to earn a living.

 amish